FAQs

 As a current registered user, when do I need to register again?

-User registration is active for two years or until your until your non-US documentation (passport, visa, etc.) expires, whichever comes first.
+User registration is active for two years until your non-US documentation (passport, visa, etc.) expires, whichever comes first.
 You will not need to register again until less than 3 months before your user registration expiration date.

 The only exceptions are if your employer changes, your contact information needs to be updated, or if your emergency contact needs to be updated.
 If registering for one of those purposes, please be sure to specify the reason so that your information can be updated.